-In accordance with NSW Health policy directive Employment Arrangements for Medical Officers in the NSW Public Health Service (Doc No: PD2019_027), assistant fees cannot be charged for workers compensation cases performed in a public hospital when the assistant is a resident medical officer or registrar.
+In accordance with NSW Health policy directive Employment Arrangements for Medical Officers in the NSW Public Health Service (Doc No: PD2019\027), assistant fees cannot be charged for workers compensation cases performed in a public hospital when the assistant is a resident medical officer or registrar.
 If a resident medical officer or registrar is on rotation to an accredited private hospital, the relevant assistant fee may be charged.
 Payment of these fees are to be directed into a hospital or departmental trust fund account and the invoice should include details of this account.
 The Authority reserves the right to conduct an audit of assistant fee payments to ensure their proper distribution into the named trust fund.

-Case conference means a face-to-face meeting, video conference or teleconference with any or all of the following parties - worker, employer, workplace rehabilitation provider, insurer or other treatment practitioner/s delivering services to the worker.
+Case conference means a face-to-face meeting, video conference or teleconference with any or all of the following parties - worker (including a support person, if requested by the worker), employer, workplace rehabilitation provider, insurer or other treatment practitioner/s delivering services to the worker.
 Discussion must seek to clarify the worker's capacity for work, barriers to return to work and strategies to overcome these barriers via an open forum to ensure parties are aligned with respect to expectations and direction of the worker's recovery at work/return to suitable employment.
-If the discussion is with the worker, it must include a third party to be considered a Case conference.
+If the discussion you have is with the worker and their chosen support person, it must include another third party to be considered a Case conference.
 Discussions between the worker's nominated treating doctor and other treating practitioners (e.g. allied health practitioners, medical specialists/surgeons) relating to treatment are considered a normal interaction between referring doctor and practitioner.
 This is not to be charged as a Case conference.